 - Go to the Text tab (the uppercase and lowercase “T”).

-- Pick a font and click Add text at the top of the tab.
+- Pick a font and click Add text box at the top of the tab.

-- If you want to use a font from your computer, just click Yours.
+- If you want to use a font from your computer, just click Upload your fonts.

-- Type your words and then drag the text box over to the blank space in your photo.
+- Type your words and then place the text box over to the blank space in your photo.